Italy to demand action on migrant crisis at EU summit

 "Beyond these immediate measures, it's obvious to everyone that the tragedies we are witnessing require a broad assessment of the European Union's immigration and asylum policies.
 Are these policies adequate?
 I don't think so," he said.

-Under current European law, most asylum seekers who enter without proper authorization are obliged to remain in the country where they first arrive in Europe.
+Under current European law, most asylum seekers who enter without proper authorisation are obliged to remain in the country where they first arrive in Europe.

 About two-thirds of those arriving on migrant boats this year have requested asylum, putting a heavy strain on countries like Italy and Greece, which have been hit hard by recession and the effects of the euro zone debt crisis.